jundalisay/sp/content/en/research/indian/gospel/chapter-34b.md

 in this spirit-then he performs truly selfless work, work without attachment.
 Through such selfless work he does good to himself.
 This is called karma yoga.
 This too is a way to realize God.
 But it is very difficult, and not suited to the Kaliyuga.

-"Therefore I say, he who works in such a detached spirit-who is kind and charitable- benefits only himself.
+"Therefore I say, he who works in such a detached spirit-who is kind and charitable-benefits only himself.
 Helping others, doing good to others-this is the work of God alone,  who for men has created the sun and moon, father and mother, fruits, flowers, and corn.

 The love that you see in parents is God's love: He has given it to them to preserve His creation.
 The compassion that you see in the kind-hearted is God's compassion: He has given it to them to protect the helpless.
 Whether you are charitable or not, He will have His work done somehow or other.
 Nothing can stop His work.

 "What then is man's duty?
 What else can it be?
 It is just to take refuge in God and to pray to Him with a yearning heart for His vision.

-732Difficulty of karma-yoga
+## Difficulty of karma-yoga

 "Sambhu said to me: 'It is my desire to build a large number of hospitals and dispensaries.
 Thus I can do much good to the poor.'
 I said to him: 'Yes, that is not bad if you can do it in a detached spirit.
 But to be detached is very difficult unless you sincerely love God.
 And further, if you entangle yourself in many activities, you will be attached to them in a way unknown to yourself.
 You may think you have no motive behind your work, but perhaps there has already grown a desire for fame and the advertising of your name.
 Then again, if you are entangled in too many activities, the pressure of them will make you forget God.'
 I also said to him: 'Sambhu, let me ask you one thing.
 If God appears before you, will you want Him or a number of hospitals and dispensaries?'
 If one realizes God, one doesn't enjoy anything else.
 One who has tasted syrup of sugar candy cannot enjoy a drink made from common treacle.

 "Those who build hospitals and dispensaries, and get pleasure from that, are no doubt good people; but they are of a different type.
 He who is a real devotee of God seeks nothing but God.
 If he finds himself entangled in too much work, he earnestly prays,